 6. Animate Images With Canva

 Canva allows you to apply animation effects by just clicking on Animate.
 When you click on animate, it shows all the effects you can use.
 Those that are free include Rise, Pan, Fade, Breathe and Block.
 Paid animations are also available.
-You can play around with these animation effects to create beautiful graphic for your business.
+You can play around with these animation effects to create beautiful graphics for your business.